0x17de/CppStreams/README.md

 CppStreams
 ==========

-Streams like from streamjs.org in C++
+Streams like from streamjs.org in C++.

+View *stream.cpp* for an example.

 Special Thanks